Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 Purmamarca

-This is quite a small town, and it’s easy to see the entire town center in less than an hour or two.
-Most of the streets dirt here, so rolling your suitcase may take a bit longer than usual.
-Even though the town is quite touristy, it has a special magical charm.
-It’s surrounded by the amazing 7 Colores Mountains.
-There is great street food, good shopping, and nearly every restaurant has live music with every meal.
+Purmamarca is quite small, and it’s easy to see the entire town center in less than an hour or two.
+Most of the streets are dirt here, so rolling your suitcase may take a bit longer than usual.
+Even though the town is quite touristy, it has a special magical charm you can only find in the North of Argentina.
+Purmamarca is one of the more ‘expensive’ towns in the north of Argentina, but it’s also one of the best to base yourself for some day trips in the area.

 Maimara

-This is a small town that lies between Tilcara and Purmamarca.
+Maimara is a small town that lies between Tilcara and Purmamarca.
 Most roads are dirt, except the main road which divides the town in half.
 If you try to come in the middle of the afternoon (between 1-4) you won’t find much going on at all, as everyone is at home for siesta.
 Try to take a stroll around town in the morning.
-There are also a few miradores above the town for great views.
+There are also a few miradores (lookout points) above the town for great views.
+You can stop by the tourist information office along the main road to get a map.

 Tilcara

-This is not a big town, but it has the conveniences of one.
-There are banks, supermarkets, even a Western Union.
+Tilcara is not a big town, but it has the conveniences of one.
+There are banks, supermarkets, and even a Western Union.
 There are tons of restaurants and cafes.
-It seems to be a hotspot for young, Argentina hippies too.
+It seems to be a hotspot for young, traveling, Argentine hippies too.
 Roads are mostly paved.
 This is the starting point for the hike to La Garganta del Diablo.

 Humahuaca

-This is a small town that can be seen in one day.
+Humahuaca is a small town that can be seen in one day.
 Most roads are dirt, except for the main road that connects to the other towns.
-There are quite a few restaurants and cafes for how small it is, as well as a number of guest houses and places to stay.
-It’s easy to catch transportation from here to see the Serrania del Hornocal.
-You can find the same shopping items here as in most of the towns in the region, though the prices here seem to be the lowest.
+There are quite a few restaurants and cafes for how small it is, as well as several guest houses and places to stay (see below).
+It’s easy to catch transportation from here to go on the Serrania del Hornocal day trip.
+You can find the same shopping items here as in most of the towns in the region, though the prices in Humahuaca are the lowest.
+Do your shopping here.

 Uquia

-This is a very small town just south of Humahuaca.
+Uquia is a very small town just south of Humahuaca.
 There isn’t much to see in the town besides a small market and a church.
-But the real prize is going through the town, and up to the red mountains behind it.
-There you’ll find La Quebrada de las Señoritas and the Cañon de las 13 vueltas.
+The real prize is going through the town, and up to the red mountains behind it.
+There you’ll find La Quebrada de las Señoritas and the Cañon de las 13 Vueltas.
 The only paved road is the highway that passes by the edge of town.
+Visiting Uquia is the perfect day trip from Humahuaca.

 Iruya